Agreement on Faroese association to Horizon 2020

-The Faroe Islands have been associated to the EU FP7 since 2010, and already a range of projects have involved Faroese researchers in research areas, such as environment, climate change, ecosystems, stock assessment and fisheries management.
-The Faroes bring to Horizon 2020 and to the EU a strong science base with clear strengths and possibilities in specific fields.
+The Faroe Islands became formally associated to the EU Seventh Framework Programme (FP7) in 2010, and already a range of European projects have had the active involvement of Faroese researchers and institutes in areas such as environment, climate change, ecosystems and fisheries management.